colaone1/New-Portfolio-Website/DEVELOPMENT_APPROACH.md

 - **Update troubleshooting docs** after every major fix.
 - **Document new patterns/components** in README or docs.
 - **Follow the workflow checklist** (see below) for every session.
+- **All recent theme, navigation, and accessibility fixes are documented in FRONTEND_TROUBLESHOOTING.md.**

 ---